 \item $\B_1$ is already given, and $\B_2$ is obtained from it by any of the \textit{unary} Higman operations $\rho,\; \sigma,\; \tau,\; \theta,\; \zeta,\; \pi,\; \omega_m$ for $m=1,2,\ldots$ Also given are the respective benign subgroup $A_{\B_1}$ in $F_3$, together with the respective groups $K_1$ and $L_1$.
 Then $A_{\B_2}$ also is benign, and we have a mechanism allowing us to construct the $K_2$ and $L_2$. \end{enumerate}

 This procedure eventually outputs our sequences set $\B$ together with $A_{\B}$, with the respective group $K$ and its subgroup $L$.

-If we for a group $G$ (or for groups of a given generic type) are able to explicitly write the set $\B$, and are able to tell how $\B$ can be outputted from $\Zz$ and $\S$ by operations \eqref{EQ Higman operations}, then we have the embedding of $F_3$ into a finitely presented group $K$ with a finitely generated group $L$ such that $F_3 \cap L = A_\B$.
+If for a group $G$ (or for groups of a given generic type) we are able to explicitly write the set $\B$, and are able to tell how $\B$ can be extracted from $\Zz$ and $\S$ by operations \eqref{EQ Higman operations}, then we have an embedding of $F_3$ into a finitely presented group $K$ with a finitely generated group $L$ such that $F_3 \cap L = A_\B$.

-The final part of Higman embedding is by far shorter.
+The final part of the Higman embedding is far shorter.
 By the proofs of Lemma 5.1 and Lemma 5.2 in~\cite{Higman Subgroups in fP groups} the normal closure $\bar R=\langle R' \rangle^{F_2}$ is benign in $F_2$ if and only if $A_{\B}$ is benign in $F_3$.
-And the proofs of these lemmas also provide the finitely presented groups $K$ with a finitely generated subgroup $L$ such that $K$ embeds $F_2$ and $F_2 \cap L = \bar R$.
+The proofs of these lemmas also provide the finitely presented group $K$ with a finitely generated subgroup $L$ such that $K$ embeds $F_2$, and also $F_2 \cap L = \bar R$.
 Then ``the Higman Rope Trick'' (see the end of Section 5 in \cite{Higman Subgroups in fP groups}, p.~219 in \cite{Lyndon Schupp}, or \cite{Higman rope trick}) uses these $K$ and $L$ to embed $T= \langle b,c \!\mathrel{|}\!
 R' \rangle$, and thus also $G$, into a finitely presented group using a free product with amalgamation and a HNN-extension.

-That is, \textit{if we are able to explicitly write $\B$ by the operations \eqref{EQ Higman operations}, then we can construct the explicit embedding of $G$ into a finitely presented group.} This is what we are going to do in the sequel of this note.
+That is, \textit{if we are able to explicitly write $\B$ by the operations \eqref{EQ Higman operations}, then we can construct the explicit embedding of $G$ into a finitely presented group.} This is what we are going to do in the rest of this note.